Changes to Commercial Filming Permits on Park Land

 - Include a $50.00 non-refundable processing fee via cashier’s check or money order.
 Contact the SUP Coordinator for additional payment options.

-- Include the appropriate location fee, as prescribed by the Location Fee Schedule.
+- Include the appropriate location fee, detailed in the Location Fee Schedule below.
 The processing and location fees may be combined and paid for in a single cashier’s check or money order.

 - Attach maps, diagrams, script pages, or storyboards to assist the park staff in evaluating your request.
 (Since the National Park Service cannot censor content, submission of script and storyboards is voluntary.)